intershop/helm-charts/charts/iom/README.rst

    setup a little bit easier, since the installation of a cluster wide Ingress controller could be skipped.

-If an installation is currently using the internal NGINX (parameter *nginx.enabled* is set to *true*), then measures have to be taken, before using IOM Helm Charts 3.0.0.
+If an installation is currently using the internal NGINX (parameter *nginx.enabled* is set to *true*), then measures have to be taken before using IOM Helm Charts 3.0.0.
 Depending on the use-case, which lead to the usage of the internal NGINX, the measures are different.

-1.
+1. Session stickiness has to be provided by the Ingress controller, otherwise IOM can not be operated.
+If an NGINX Ingress controller is used, the IOM Helm Charts are already provide the required configuration settings.
+If any other Ingress controller is used, you have to determine how to configure it in order to provide session stickiness.
+The according configuration has then to be applied in the Helm values.
+2. Simple demo and test installations have now to use a separately installed Ingress controller.
+Preferred is an NGINX Ingress controller, since the required configuration for session stickiness is already provided by IOM Helm Charts.

 =============
 Version 2.3.0